signalorange/orangeMine/README.md

 - [x] Investigate a DNS-Over-Https failover solution
 - [ ] Implement a fail2ban or other firewall (ETH2)
 - [ ] Improve performance and security with an ipvlan/macvlan networking
+- [ ] Add network traffic monitoring and bandwidth management
+- [ ] Add a speedtest monitoring tool

 ### Config/Housekeeping:

 - [ ] Cleanup the configuration files
 - [ ] Implement a more stable configuration/start process
 - [ ] Document .env and other functions
-- [ ] find a way to easily split between hybrid (every services) and split (clients and control-center) easily -> Harvest/Orchard
+- [x] find a way to easily split between hybrid (every services) and split (clients and control-center) easily -> Harvest/Orchard
 - [ ] Implement a backup system
+- [ ] Add automated database backups for Kea DHCP
+- [ ] Add automated health checks for all services
 - [x] build docker images for kea & stork

 ### Services and Features: